Part 1: Policy Statement

 - Identification of the nature and severity of the individual’s disability.

-- Specific information regarding the manner in which the disability affects the individual.
+- Specific information regarding the manner in which the disability affects or limits the individual.

 - Suggestions and recommendations regarding possible accommodations.